Discontinuous Galerkin approximation of a nonlinear multiphysics problem arising in ultrasound-enhanced drug delivery: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work, we have analyzed a discontinuous Galerkin semi-discretization of a wave--convection-diffusion system that captures the influence of ultrasound waves on the diffusivity of drug concentration.
 We have established optimal \emph{a priori} error estimates in energy norms under suitable assumptions on the exact solution, discretization parameter, and polynomial degree.
 An open theoretical question is to establish the optimal order of convergence in the $L^\infty(0,T; L^{2}(\Omega))$ norm.
 This could also lead to weaker assumptions on the polynomial degree in Theorem~\ref{thm: wellposedness nonlin} as one could exploit the estimate $\|\kappa (\ph - \Ih p)(\thh) \|_{L^{\infty}(\Omega)} \lesssim h^{-d/2} \Ltwonorm{\kappa (\ph - \Ih p)(\thh)}{\Omega} \lesssim h^{q+1-d/2}$. \\ A natural further extension of the theory concerns the convective velocity.
 In a more complete physical model, the convective velocity $\bfv$ is also expected to depend on the ultrasound pressure; see, for example,~\cite{ferreira2022drug} for modeling details.
 Discussions on the mathematical treatment of a space-variable advection field can be found, for example, in~\cite[Sec.~5]{CangianDongGeorgoulisHouston2017} and~\cite{houston2002discontinuous}.
 Future work could investigate conditions under which the present methodology can be adapted to accommodate a pressure-dependent velocity. \begin{acknowledgement} The work of F.d.W. was partially supported by research grant no. G066725N from the Research Foundation - Flanders (FWO).
-The work of V.N. was partially supported by the Dutch Research Council (NWO) under the grant OCENW.M.23.371 with Grant ID \href{https://doi.org/10.61686/VLHHB85047 }{https://doi.org/10.61686/VLHHB85047}. \end{acknowledgement}
+The work of V.N. was partially supported by the Dutch Research Council (NWO) under the grant OCENW.M.23.371 with Grant ID \href{https://doi.org/10.61686/VLHHB85047 }{https://doi.org/10.61686/VLHHB85047}. \end{acknowledgement} \ethics{Competing Interests}{ The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}